Highs and lows of the World Cup group stages so far

 Best team: Croatia

-Zlatko Dalic’s side completed the group phase with a 100 per cent record, their victories including a clinical 3-0 dismantling of Argentina.
+Zlatko Dalic’s side completed the group phase with a 100% record, their victories including a clinical 3-0 dismantling of Argentina.

 Best fans: Senegal